AidenJeong8/AidenJeong8/README.md

 - Hi, I’m @AidenJeong8
-- I’m interested in Mathematics 💜
+- I’m interested in Mathematics
-- I’m currently learning Alg Manip ✨and Local 💜

 <!---
 AidenJeong8/AidenJeong8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.